Castelo Nuovo Naples

 Naples vs Amalfi Coast: Where Should You Stay?

-Choosing between Naples and the Amalfi Coast isn’t about which place is “better” — it’s about how you want you want to fill your days with.
+Choosing between Naples and the Amalfi Coast isn’t about which place is “better” — it’s about what you want your days to look like.
 This guide breaks down the real differences so you can choose a base that fits your travel style, energy levels, and priorities, not just the photos.

 I’ve spent time in both and would happily return to either, but for very different reasons.
 Use the quick picks for a fast decision, then read on if you want to understand how this choice affects your days, your pace, and what you’ll realistically enjoy.